 Traveling to Singapore is popular among travelers for a variety of reasons.
 Singapore is a small island city-state on the bottom tip of the Malay peninsula in Southeast Asia.
 And is often referred to as the Lion City.

 Singapore’s diversity is a huge part of what makes it so incredible.
 From ethnic enclaves, each with its own traditions, to shiny skyscrapers that soar in the skyline, the city boasts an enticing blend of old and new.
-Singapore offers some delicious food, historic temples, wildlife reserves, and luxurious shopping malls, it’s no wonder Singapore is a popular destination.
+Singapore offers some delicious food, historic temples, wildlife reserves, and luxurious shopping malls, so it’s no wonder Singapore is a popular destination.

 With so much to see and do in Singapore.
 A visitor to Singapore will never be bored.
 The aim of this Singapore Travel Guide is to cover the basic information and things to do in Singapore.